-NOTE 10: For multi-modal communication services related to multiple UEs, multiple UE-specific AF requests are used, and the AF provided information to NEF is the same as single UE case.
+NOTE 11: For multi-modal communication services related to multiple UEs, multiple UE-specific AF requests are used, and the AF provided information to NEF is the same as single UE case.
 Multiple UE-specific AF requests can include the same multimodal Service ID within the "multiModalId" attribute.
 For the single UE case, the AF can provide the multiple single-modal data flows of the multi-modal communication service via single or multiple AF requests.

-h. if the "EnQoSMon" feature is supported, the subscription information which is applicable to the QoS monitoring events within the "evSubsc" attribute;
+h. if the "EnQoSMon" feature is supported, the subscription information which is applicable to the QoS monitoring events within the "evSubsc" attribute as specified in 3GPP TS 29.514 [7];

 i. if the "L4S" feature is supported, the Low Latency, Low Loss and Scalable Throughput (L4S) Support indication within the "l4sInd" attribute.
 In this case, the AF shall also subscribe to notifications of ECN marking for L4S support information not available in 5GS within the"evSubsc" attribute as specified in 3GPP TS 29.514 [7]; and